llhyuan/natours/README.md

 ### Currently under phase 1.

-The backend to be integrated can be found here[link](https://github.com/llhyuan/natour-backend) First, run the development server:
+The backend to be integrated can be found [here](https://github.com/llhyuan/natour-backend)